Fethiye Tours

 Fethiye is a coastal town in Muğla Province on Turkey’s south-west Mediterranean coast.

-That is exactly why many travellers choose it as a base.
-You can stay in Fethiye town for restaurants and transport, head to Ölüdeniz or Çalış for beach days, and still make easy trips to places such as Saklıkent Gorge, Kayaköy and the Kabak–Faralya coastline.
+Many visitors use Fethiye as a starting point for exploring the wider region.
+You can stay in the town centre for restaurants, harbour life and transport, head to Ölüdeniz or Çalış for beach days, and easily take day trips to places such as Saklıkent Gorge, Kayaköy and the Kabak–Faralya coastline.

-This guide covers where Fethiye is, how to get here, the best time to visit, whether it suits your travel style, and which part of the area makes the most sense for your stay.
+This guide explains where Fethiye is, how to get there, when to visit, who it suits best, and which part of the area makes the most sense for your stay.
+If you already know you want a coastal base, you can also jump straight to our full guide to things to do in Fethiye.

 Fethiye on the Map

-Fethiye sits around a sheltered natural bay on Turkey’s south-west coast, backed by mountains and linked to several very different beach and countryside areas.
+Fethiye sits around a sheltered natural bay on Turkey’s south-west coast, with mountains behind it and beach, village and countryside areas spread across the wider region.

 Where Is Fethiye Located in Turkey?

-Fethiye is in Muğla Province on Turkey’s south-west coast.
-It lies between Marmaris and Antalya and is served by Dalaman Airport, the nearest international airport.
+Fethiye is in Muğla Province on Turkey’s south-west coast, between Marmaris and Antalya.
+The nearest international airport is Dalaman Airport, which is about 45 km away.

-For most visitors, the practical point is simple: Fethiye is easier to reach than many smaller coastal destinations, and it works well as a base for exploring both the coast and nearby inland sights.
+For most visitors, the main advantage is convenience.
+Fethiye is easier to reach than many smaller coastal towns, while still giving you easy access to beaches, boat trips, mountain scenery and nearby inland sights.

-Here is how Fethiye relates to the nearest major hubs:
+Here is how Fethiye compares with the nearest major travel hubs:

 LocationRelationship to FethiyeApproximate Transfer Time